Guide

 Quick verdict

-- Best overall for developers: Foglift — the only tool shipping an MCP server, an open-source CLI, a public REST API, and CI-friendly JSON output on every plan including free.
+- Best overall for developers: Foglift combines a first-party MCP server, an open-source CLI, a public REST API, and CI-friendly JSON output with free public-URL Technical Audits.

-Foglift is the only GEO/AEO platform in 2026 that ships every developer primitive on this list.
-The foglift-scan CLI is on npm and open-source, running the same scoring engine that powers the dashboard and the REST API.
-The MCP server lets Cursor and Claude Code call scans and fetch AEO history inside an agent loop.
-The REST API, CLI, and MCP server are all available on the free tier, which is unusual for this category — most competitors gate developer primitives behind mid-tier plans.
+Foglift is the strongest code-level option in this ranking.
+Thefoglift-scan CLI is on npm and open-source, running the same AI Readiness scoring engine that powers the dashboard and the REST API.
+The MCP server lets Cursor and Claude Code call scans and fetch AI Readiness history inside an agent loop.
+The REST API, CLI, and MCP server are all available on the free tier, which is still unusual even though several competitors now publish paid MCP surfaces.

-Foglift queries five AI engines daily — ChatGPT (with web search), Perplexity, Google AI Overview, Claude, and Gemini — and exposes raw citation data alongside an eight-dimension AEO breakdown: Structured Data Richness, Heading Clarity, FAQ Quality, Entity Identity, Content Depth, Citation Formatting, Topical Authority, and AI Crawler Access.
+Foglift queries five AI engines daily (ChatGPT with web search, Perplexity, Google AI Overview, Claude, and Gemini) and exposes raw citation data alongside an eight-dimension AI Readiness breakdown: Structured Data Richness, Heading Clarity, FAQ Quality, Entity Identity, Content Depth, Citation Formatting, Topical Authority, and AI Crawler Access.
 Every dimension is individually addressable from the REST API and the CLI.

 Developer primitives